-Dr. Mohammed is a former radio journalist who has written for various digital media platforms in Ghana and the US.
-She is currently a Professor in the Donald P. Bellisario College of Communications at the Pennsylvania State University teaching and conducting research in the field of international communications.
+Dr. Wunpini is a former radio journalist who has written for various digital media platforms in Ghana and the US.
+Some of her work has appeared on Al Jazeera, Global Voices, Africasacountry and Okay Africa.
+She is currently an Assistant Professor in the College of Journalism and Mass Communication at the University of Georgia teaching and conducting research in the field of international communications.
 She received a bachelor’s degree from the University of Ghana, a master’s degree from Michigan Technological University, and a Ph.D. in Mass Communications with a minor in Women’s, Gender and Sexuality Studies from the Pennsylvania State University.
 She has worked on research projects on the corporate social responsibility work of telecommunications companies in Ghana, radio news production and reception in Northern Ghana, digital media activism among others.
 Among other things, her research interests focus on feminisms, development communication, broadcast media, new media and film.

 Rabiu is an experienced journalist with a demonstrable history of working in television, radio, print and digital media for a decade and a winner of the prestigious Erasmus Mundus scholarship.
 With a diverse reporting background including business and Finance, politics and court reporting, he has worked for Ghana’s leading TV and radio stations TV3 and Citi FM.
 Rabiu also worked as a digital journalist contributing content to Citifmonline and Ringier.
 He holds a joint master’s degree in Business and Finance and Journalism, Media and Globalization from City, University of London in UK and Aarhus University in Denmark.